 Academic Engagement

-OBP's empirical findings form the basis for Suggestions 26-BK-3 and 26-BK-5, accepted by the federal Advisory Committee on Bankruptcy Rules.
+OBP's empirical findings form the basis for Suggestions 26-BK-3 and 26-BK-5, docketed by the federal Advisory Committee on Bankruptcy Rules.
 Our dataset and methodology are available to any academic researcher working on bankruptcy-related empirical research, and we welcome critique and replication.

-If you are a researcher interested in our data or methodology, please contact us at info@openbankruptcyproject.org.
+If you are a researcher interested in our data or methodology, please contact us at [email protected].

 Open Source